guptashrey/spread-of-airborne-diseases/README.md

 We identified three key datasets that we believe will be beneficial in modeling and predicting the spread of Influenza: mobility data, weather data, and population data.
 We combined all this information together to predict our target variable, the number of Influenza cases for each New York County, for a given week.
 Specifically we use the features from 2 weeks beforehand to predict the number of cases in a given week.
 Find an in-depth description of each datset below:

 #### Mobility Data
+The mobility dataset used was collected from the [Google Mobility Report](https://www.google.com/covid19/mobility/).This data was originally collected for the purposes of COVID-19, but can be used to try and model the spread of different diseases around the same time.
+Data exists for every county in the U.S. for each day between 02/15/2019 and 10/15/2022.
+For the purposes of this project, we only use the data for New York counties.
+The data consists of the percent change in mobility for each of the following locations within a county.
+- Residential and Recreation Areas
+- Grocery Stores and Pharmacies
+- Parks
+- Transit Locations
+- Workplace
+- Reidential Locations

+This change is compared to a baseline which was collected in February 2019 right before this dataset was compiled.
+The percent change in mobility can be positive or negative.
+Any missing values are assumed to have no change and encoded as 0.
 #### Weather Data
 #### Population Data
 #### Influenza Data